Family of 14-year-old girl shot by LA police files lawsuit - NewsBreak

 The lawsuit, filed in Los Angeles Superior Court on July 14, alleges wrongful death and negligence, as well as negligent infliction of emotional distress, and seeks a jury trial and unspecified damages.
 In addition to the LAPD and Jones, the lawsuit also names the city of Los Angeles and Burlington Stores Inc. as defendants.

 The LAPD declined to comment Tuesday and it was not immediately clear whether Jones had an attorney who could speak on his behalf.
-The city attorney's office and Burlington Stores Inc. did not immediately respond to requests for comment.
+The city attorney's office said it was reviewing the complaint and Burlington Stores Inc. did not immediately respond to a request for comment.

 The California Department of Justice is investigating the shooting, as is the LAPD.